Vyral/base-template/_posts/2022-03-15-when-do-you-need-to-change-your-smoke-detectors.md

 Today I want to share a clip with you from my Sunday morning real estate show, which is on 840 WHAS-AM at 8:30 a.m.
 In this clip, we’re answering a common question we received from a listener about smoke detectors.
 How can you keep your family safe?
 Is there a best place to put them?&nbsp;

-**You can listen to our full conversation in the video above, or you can skip to each topic using the timestamps provided:**
+**You can listen to our full conversation in the video above, or skip to each topic using the timestamps provided:**

 0:00 — Introduction and Mario’s question

 1:11 — Brad Lawler’s thoughts

-1:52 — Jefferson county’s codes
+1:52 — Jefferson County’s codes

 2:40 — When do you need to replace hardwired smoke detectors before you sell?